wq/django-data-wizard/README.md

 }
 ```

-As of Django Data Wizard 1.2, you should register a custom `ModelAdmin` class to add the Import action in the admin panel for your model.
+You should register a custom `ModelAdmin` class to add the Import action in the admin panel for your model.

 ```python
 # myapp/admin.py